sabslikesobs/Adv360-Pro-ZMK/README.md

 ## Instructions

-Tap the (1) macro key to cycle through the available layouts:
+After you follow the flashing instructions (see the links above), tap the (1) macro key to cycle through the available layouts:

 1. qwerty
 2. [colemak](colemak.com)